Godinhoweverson/PP1_Eniac_First_Computer/README.md

 # PP1 ENIAC FIRST COMPUTER

-This website is history about the first computer.
+This website is about the history of first computer.

 ## About